limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 ---
 ```

-To work with this data in MedModels, we'll have to create a MedRecord.
-The MedRecord employes a builder pattern to easily construct complex datastructures.
+In the example below, we create a new MedRecord using the builder pattern.
+We instantiate a `MedRecordBuilder` and instruct it to add the Pandas DataFrame as nodes, using the 'ID' column for indexing.
+Additionally, we assign these nodes to the group 'Patients'.
 The Builder Pattern simplifies creating complex objects by constructing them step by step.
 It improves flexibility, readability, and consistency, making it easier to manage and configure objects in a controlled way.

 ```{literalinclude} scripts/02_medrecord_intro.py